- Applying to study

 eCounselling is a confidential online service that allows you to ask a counsellor questions from the comfort and privacy of your own computer.
 It's perfect if you've wanted to talk to a counsellor but weren't sure how to go about it or were uncomfortable making an appointment.
 Submitting your question to eCounselling is a great first step to getting the information and support you need - all you need to do is send an email to email@example.com from your student email account.
 You can find out more on the Submit a question page.

 eCounselling provides support for issues affecting students' study or wellbeing.
-It's not intended as a replacement for seeing a counsellor in person.
+It's not intended as a replacement for seeing a counsellor.
 The answers given are of a general nature only.
-Face to face counselling is usually advised for more serious or ongoing problems.
+Making an appointment with a counsellor is usually advised for more serious or ongoing problems.

 eCounselling is not intended for crisis situations.
 Lifeline is available 24 hours a day on 13 11 14.
 If we are concerned about your safety we may call you to check on your welfare.
-If you need to make an appointment, please call 1300 668 370 or visit the Counselling Service on your campus.
+If you need to make an appointment, please call 1300 668 370 or email firstname.lastname@example.org.

 Anxiety and depression problems

 I think that I may be suffering from a combination depression and anxiety.
 I've been feeling this way for as long as I can remember.
 I've somehow managed to gradually isolate myself from what little friends I had left, skip classes and have nobody to talk to.
 I just stay at home and sleep the day away for the most part and I simply feel stuck.
 I've decided that it's time to finally seek professional help, please help me. - Anonymous

 Thank you for reaching out to us at the eCounselling service.
 It can be difficult to take the first step, especially when you are feeling anxious and depressed and we commend you for this.
 Other students tell us that taking this first step can be a positive step in getting better.
 I can understand that you feel stuck but you definitely have options that are worth exploring.